googlefonts/googlefonts.github.io/gf-guide/tags.md

 * TOC goes here
 {:toc}

-## How tags are working?
+## How do Tags work?

-The user can now select a selection of tags from the filters, categorized into different main groups:
+Users can now select tags from various filter categories, which are grouped into main sections:

 - **Feeling**
 - **Appearance**